-- Management Risk-A strategy used by the Investment Adviser may fail to produce the intended results. - Market Risk-The value of the securities in which the Fund invests may go up or down in response to the prospects of individual companies, particular sectors or governments and/or general economic conditions throughout the world.
+- Management Risk-A strategy used by the Investment Adviser may fail to produce the intended results. - Market Risk-The value of the securities in which the Fund invests may go up or down in response to the prospects of individual companies, particular sectors, governments or countries and/or general economic conditions throughout the world.
 Price changes may be temporary or last for extended periods.
-The Fund's investments may be overweighted from time to time in one or more sectors or countries, which will increase the Fund's exposure to risk of loss from adverse developments affecting those sectors or countries. - Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.
-Furthermore, local, regional and global events such as war, military conflict, acts of terrorism, social unrest, natural disasters, recessions, inflation, rapid interest rate changes, supply chain disruptions, sanctions, the spread of infectious illness or other public health threats could also adversely impact issuers, markets and economies, including in ways that cannot necessarily be foreseen.
+The Fund's investments may be overweighted from time to time in one or more sectors, countries or regions, which will increase the Fund's exposure to risk of loss from adverse developments affecting those sectors, countries or regions.

+Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.
+Furthermore, local, regional and global events such as war, military conflict, geopolitical disputes, acts of terrorism, social or political unrest, natural disasters, recessions, inflation, rapid interest rate changes, supply chain disruptions, tariffs and other restrictions on trade, sanctions or the spread of infectious illness or other public health threats, or the threat or potential of one or more such events and developments, could also adversely impact issuers, markets and economies, including in ways that cannot necessarily be foreseen.
 The Fund could be negatively impacted if the value of a portfolio holding were harmed by such political or economic conditions or events.
 In addition, governmental and quasi-governmental organizations have taken a number of unprecedented actions designed to support the markets.
-Such conditions, events and actions may result in greater market risk. - Municipal Securities Risk-Municipal securities are subject to credit/default risk, interest rate risk and certain additional risks.
+Such conditions, events and actions may result in greater market risk.

+■ Municipal Securities Risk-Municipal securities are subject to credit/default risk, interest rate risk and certain additional risks.
 The Fund may be more sensitive to adverse economic, business or political developments if it invests a substantial portion of its assets in the debt securities of similar projects (such as those relating to education, health care, housing, transportation, and utilities), industrial development bonds, or in particular types of municipal securities (such as general obligation bonds, private activity bonds and moral obligation bonds).
 The Fund may also invest in municipal securities indirectly (including by investing in tender option bonds).
 While interest earned on municipal securities is generally not subject to federal tax, any interest earned on taxable municipal securities is fully taxable at the federal level and may be subject to tax at the state level.
 Specific risks are associated with different types of municipal securities.
 Certain of the municipalities in which the Fund may invest may experience significant financial difficulties, which may lead to bankruptcy or default.